Non-loose torus knots: Tight contact structures on torus knot complements

 We notice that $C$ is a Seifert fibered space over a disk with two singular fibers.
-The regular fiber is a $(p,q)$--torus knot in $S^3 = C \cup N$ and this will be called a \dfn{vertical curve}.
+The regular fiber is a $(p,q)$-torus knot in $S^3 = C \cup N$ and this will be called a \dfn{vertical curve}, as will any curve isotopic to it.

 We will use two different framing conventions for the torus $-\partial{C} (= \partial{N})$.
 One, which we denote $\mathcal{C}_1$, is the Seifert framing of $T_{p,q}$, and the other one, which we denote $\mathcal{C}_2$, comes from the torus $T$ on which $T_{p,q}$ sits.
 We can convert from the first framing to the second framing by using the coordinate change map